 My mother-in-law always used a bowl which is where my inspiration came from with this coconut pot.
 Simply leave a teaspoon in it and it is always ready.
 This results in no more time-wasting, and because of the coconut pot size, the sugar will not have time to clump.
 The sugar type you choose to put in it could contrast well with the coconut shell, and if you wanted to get creative you could experiment with the sugar in yours.

-6. Teabags
+6. Teabags Dispenser

 Tea is my favourite drink and it is also stored in canisters as mentioned above.
 If you love tea as much as me, reaching for 3 or more cups per day then you should spend less time taking it out of the cupboard.
 Pop your teabags in your coconut pot and have a faster brew.

-7. Coffee
+7. Coffee Storage

 In the world of coffee, you can store instant coffee in the pot ready to make a hot beverage.
 If you’re into real coffee you can use the coconut pot or multiple for storing ground coffee, coffee beans or even use it as a coffee waste bin pot for used/spent coffee.
 It will fit snug right next to your coffee machine and can be easily cleaned by rinsing with warm water after use.

-8. Coins
+8. Coins Collector

 Fed up of having a ton of loose change in your purse or wallet?
 This pot is fantastic for holding your spare pennies and the more you add to it the more sturdy the pot will become.
 When the pot gets full, it is ready to change up those coins or put them in your bank.
 Have less waste with a coconut pot, no more smashing that ceramic piggy bank!

-9. Jewellery trinkets
+9. Jewellery & Trinkets Holder

 Keep the pot next to your bed on a bedside cabinet to hold your earrings, watch, and other trinkets at the end of a long day.
 In the morning they will be right where you left them and you will be ready to start your day.

-10. Remote control
+10. Remote Control Keeper

 The TV controller except for phone, wallet, and keys has got to be the most common item in the house to get lost.
 With a designated place to keep your remote, you won’t need to go searching around the home before being able to do indulge in a Netflix and chill session.

-11. Snack pot
+11. Snack Pot

 I like to use a small coconut pot in the evening to hold some nuts, dried fruit, and dark chocolate.
 The coconut pot in comparison to a small snack bowl is superior simply because it is lightweight and as it has a slightly curved edge it makes it less likely to spill any food.
 Also, it makes it easier to hold on to the bottom part and using it as a handle.

-12. Small vegetables
+12. Small Vegetable Storage

 In the kitchen next to your oven you can store small vegetables that have a strong flavour like garlic, root ginger, and chilli peppers.
 You could have a pot for each one or can mix and match all the different colours.
 Chilli peppers and root ginger have a shorter shelf life than other small vegetables that can be stored in ambient and this could be a great reminder to use them before they go bad.